 The projected substation demands indicate the expected growth forecast.
 This is the most likely outlook, and these projections are the basis for EIL's network development planning.
 EIL also carries out an internal prudent growth forecast with appropriate contingency planning.
 Actual future demands may deviate significantly from the growth projections.
-Potential causes could include lower peak demand due to changing consumer habits.
+Potential causes could include lower peak demand due to changing customer habits.
 Increased energy efficiency in homes is likely to be balanced by increased demand through the conversion of end-of-life burners to electrical heating [Environment Southland have aligned their Regional Air Plan (released Sep 2014) to the National Environmental Standards].
 Forecasts are updated annually to ensure that plans can rapidly respond to changes from previous assumptions.

-With declining growth rates, project schedules (to address capacity constraints) are postponed minimising over-investment risks.
 EIL endeavours to realise growth opportunities as they arise, which means developing the network to alleviate constraints as required within the parameters of acceptable risk.
+With declining growth rates, project to address capacity constraints are postponed, minimising over-investment risks.
 The risk of stranding of new assets is managed through capacity guarantee contracts with new customers (where appropriate).
 Risk is also minimised through avoidance of investment until necessary yet still maintaining the desired service levels.
-Higher growth rates are a possibility and present a risk of missed opportunity for growth for both EIL and EIL's customers.
+Higher than anticipated growth rates present a risk of missed opportunity for growth for both EIL and EIL's customers.